FollowTheProcess/pytoil/docs/commands/pull.md

   those projects that don't already exist locally.

-  It's very possible to accidentally clone a lot of repos when using pull so you will be prompted for confirmation before gotoil does anything.
+  It's very possible to accidentally clone a lot of repos when using pull so you will be prompted for confirmation before pytoil does anything.

   The "--force/-f" flag can be used to override this confirmation prompt if desired.